FCA Registered vs FCA Authorised: What’s the Difference?

 Confused by FCA registered, authorised, regulated, approved and certified?
 Learn what each term means and how to check a firm’s real FCA status.

-If you are researching UK financial services firms, you will quickly run into a cluster of similar-sounding terms: FCA registered, FCA authorised, FCA regulated, FCA approved, certified, appointed representative and more.
+If you're diving into the world of UK financial services firms, you'll soon come across a bunch of terms that sound quite similar: FCA registered, FCA authorised, FCA regulated, FCA approved, certified, appointed representative, and so on.

-They are often used loosely in everyday language, but they do not always mean the same thing.
+People often toss these around casually, but they don’t always mean the same thing.

-The short version is this: an FCA authorised firm has permission from the FCA to carry out specific regulated activities.
-An FCA registered firm may appear on the FCA Register, but registration does not always mean the firm has the same type of permission as an authorised firm.
+To keep it simple: an FCA authorised firm has the green light from the FCA to perform certain regulated activities.
+On the other hand, an FCA registered firm might show up on the FCA Register, but just because it's registered doesn’t mean it has the same permissions as an authorised firm.

-That distinction matters if you are checking a firm before doing business with it, building a list of regulated companies, researching a market, monitoring compliance risk, or trying to understand who can do what in UK financial services.
+This distinction is important if you're checking a firm, putting together a list of regulated companies, researching a market, keeping an eye on compliance risks, or trying to figure out who can do what in the UK regulated financial services landscape.

 What Does FCA Authorised Mean?